xia0pin9/RITA/readme.md

 #### Some things to keep in mind

-When you choose a customer name you must choose and *ALL LOWER CASE* customer name, otherwise elasticsearch will stop working.
+When you choose a customer name you must choose and *ALL LOWER CASE* customer name, otherwise Elasticsearch will stop working.
+This is due to the fact that the customer name field is being used as an index to Elasticsearch which has a REST style interface, and therefore refuses to load URL strings which wil have caps in them.

 There is a specific way that data must be parsed into elasticsearch, look at app/analysis/field_names.py for the specific field names that the data must be mapped to.